Bamboofungus/OpenCV-DAM-System/README.md

 * Please do not click cancel on popup window for now

 ### 3. Let camera run with program for the duration of the experiment, avoid disturbing lighting condition

-### 4. Marks flies as asleep after showing no movement for 300 frames
-* Frames can be changed by changing value of TIMEOUT inside Flycircardian.py
+* Frames to set flies to asleep can be changed by changing value of TIMEOUT inside Flycircardian.py

-### 5. Program will output results and outliers into .csv format
+### 4. Program will output results and outliers into .csv format
 * Program will only save to a csv file every 5 new entrys to the log by default